simonshampoo/walden/README.md

 # walden
 a minimalist react web application aimed to reduce the clutter in life

-in the words of Henry David Thoreau, "Simplicity, simplicity, simplicity!
-I say, let your affairs be as two or three, and not a hundred or a thousand; instead of a million count half a dozen, and keep your accounts on your thumb nail."

-only functionality thus far is a simple weather app but i promise this will turn into something huge and spectacular 😅

 https://walden.netlify.app/

 start by typing in any city in the search bar at the top of the screen